Reminder: Shopping comes with risks, purchase with caution.

 - There are discounts for number portability.

-- A "10-minute voice unlimited" option is checked by default; if you don't need it, you can uncheck it (checking this option adds an extra 800 yen to the monthly fee).
+- A "10-minute voice unlimited" option is checked by default; if you don't need it, you can uncheck it (checking this option increases the monthly fee by 800 yen).

-- CMLink's "data-only SIM card" offers 15GB for 30 days at a price of 2200 yen (including tax), which is roughly the same price as this specification on Taobao.
+- CMLink's "pure data card" has a limit of 15GB for 30 days, priced at 2200 yen (including tax), which is similar to the price of this specification on Taobao.

-- You can apply for it in China, and after placing an order via WeChat/Alipay, it will be delivered by mail.
-Note that if the delivery address is not the same as the ID card address, you will need to provide a residence permit.
+- You can apply from China, and after placing an order via WeChat/Alipay, it will be delivered by mail.
+Note that if the delivery address is not the same as the ID card address, you need to provide a residence permit.

 - Regardless of which card you apply for, remember to check the usage instructions in advance and configure the APN.
-This way, you can activate it immediately after landing.
+This way, you can activate it as soon as you land.

-- If you apply for a "data-only SIM card," it will become invalid after 30 days without renewal, and the "voice data card" can also be canceled at any time (although you may be forced to pay for one month's usage, but this seems to happen when cancellation is submitted at the beginning of the month).
+- If you apply for a "pure data card," it will become invalid after 30 days without renewal.
+The "voice data card" can also be canceled at any time (although you may be forced to pay for one month’s fee, this seems to be due to submitting the cancellation at the beginning of the month).

 Disadvantages:

-- Compared to the "budget cards" that can only be applied for in Japan, it's not very cost-effective.
+- Compared to the "budget cards" that can only be applied for in Japan, it is indeed not very cost-effective.

-- Many people online complain about "poor signal" and speed limit issues.
+- There are many complaints online about "poor signal" and speed limitations.

-- Speed limit: After exceeding the plan, the speed is limited to 128 kb.
+- Speed limitation: After exceeding the package, the speed is limited to 128 kb.

 Mobile Phone#